VMworld security asked to probe theft of anti-Nutanix schwag

 Rival hyperconverged vendor Maxta says someone pinched its pins and silenced its stand

-Scandal has struck VMworld 2017 this week: hyperconverged software vendor Maxta says someone stole marketing material in which it was less than kind to Nutanix.
+Scandal has struck VMworld 2017 this week: hyperconverged software vendor Maxta says someone stole marketing material in which it was less than kind to rival Nutanix.

-Chief marketing officer Barry Phillips told The Register that parties unknown entered the staff-only section of its VMworld stand and that after their visit, more than 200 badges bearing the slogan “You can't have it your way with Nutanix” were nowhere to be found.
+Maxta's chief marketing officer Barry Phillips told The Register that parties unknown entered the staff-only section of its VMworld stand and that after their visit, more than 200 badges bearing the slogan “You can't have it your way with Nutanix” were nowhere to be found.

 Maxta is running a promotion to win a Harley Davidson motorcycle at the Las Vegas shindig, and Phillips says the speaker barking out Harley engine noises to attract passersby was also sabotaged.